ulissescastro/linux-native-backdoors/git-hooks/README.md

 ```

-You can use whatever payload you want to exploit, using lame xterm to visually show off payload execution reversing a shell to attacker.
+You can use whatever payload you want to exploit, using lame xterm to visually show off payload execution to get a reverse shell to attacker.